12AT7

 McIntosh 12AT7s

 12AT7 vacuum tubes in a modern McIntosh tube amplifier, illuminated from below with green LEDs.
-They are labeled "McIntosh USA" but they were actually manufactured in Russia.
-As far as I can figure, McIntosh is not named "McIntosh USA," so why stamp USA on the Russian vacuum tubes?
-Are they are intentionally being deceptive, pulling some marketing stunt to sell an expensive amplifier?
+They are labeled "McIntosh USA" but they were manufactured in Slovakia, Russia.
+McIntosh Laboratory is not named "McIntosh USA," yet that's how the tubes are labeled.
+Is this a marketing stunt?

 When I need to buy a 12AT7 for my radio I want reparations from guitar players, and I want Steve Hackett to deliver the check so I can get a picture of us together so it looks like I'm his friend or something.